Hiroto Saiki: 2018

+2019

-He fell into a slump early in the season and stayed in the farms until he got called back late April.
+Saiki fell into a slump early in the season and stayed in the farms until he got called back late April.
 He won his first two starts, but lost his 3rd against the Carps when he gave away 5 runs in 5 innings on May 12, which got him removed again from the main roster.
 A week later, he felt a tightness in his right elbow during a farm game, got taken off the pitching roster and spent the rest of the season in rehab.